-Why you should play the visual novel and why i think it should be a 26 episodes adaptation:
+Why you should play the visual novel and why I think it should be a 26 episodes adaptation:

-But the big question that i got wandering in my mind for a while is: it was supposed to be this rushed?
-If i'm right, it was a huge mistake agreeing to make this adaptation.
+But the big question that I got wandering in my mind for a while is: It was supposed to be this rushed?
+If I'm right, it was a huge mistake agreeing to make this adaptation.

 Further explanation, and what's behind of the negative hype:

 If you want to make a good adaptation of a successful series you MUST gather all the great points of the show, like the investigation, the soundtrack and the main character development, you need to put together even the obviously charming downsides, like the pink blood, the funny looking villain or some goofy executions, everything that make this show unique, it's all that needs to make a grateful and enjoyable adaptation.

-In the visual novel, Naegi, who is YOU, need to search for clues and assimilate the whole damn thing, this is get you in the mood of the show, even in those cases that you doesn't need to use your brain too much, the satisfaction to close a case is great!
+In the visual novel, Naegi, who is YOU (yay you're a scared dingo protagonist), need to search for clues and assimilate the whole damn thing, this is what develop the mystery and get you in the mood of the show, even in those cases that you doesn't need to use your brain too much, the satisfaction to close a case is great!
 I didn't like so much the most of the murder reasons to be honest, but that is just me.
-Sadly the anime didn't make very well from the point of view of Naegi, basically what i'm saying is: He suffers from a sudden lapse of knowledge and mysteriously he knows what happened and who is the culprit, (if he's somewhat wrong, Kirigiri is right) like, what the hell?
-Even some clues he and other cast members found in the investigation doesn't get mentioned in the class trial for better understanding.
-The whole point is apprehending the plot, this is not a senseless battle royale, but inauspiciously is what the most people who didn't even knew the series before and went straight to the anime thought it was, just because the lack of information on the animation rushed storyline.
+Sadly the anime didn't make very well from the point of view of Naegi, basically what I'm saying is: He don't know jackshit of anything, and from the vastly dungeon of nothingness he suffers from a sudden lapse of knowledge and mysteriously knows what happened and who is the culprit, (if he's somewhat wrong, Kirigiri is right, seems like House M.D all over again) like, what the hell?
+Even some clues he and other cast members found in the investigation doesn't get mentioned in the class trial for better understanding just because he is the protagonist.
+And the stupid thing is, IF YOU FAIL THE TEST, SUDDENLY YOU'RE THE CULPRIT!
+IT WAS ME ALL ALONG, AUSTIN!

-Now i will beg your pardon, but my fanboyism side is gonna take control for a sec.
+Now I will beg your pardon, but my fanboyism side is gonna take control for a sec.

 Overall and my conclusion:

 * There's not much horror, the Hope Academy 'dark aura' it's because the horror is tagged with his buddy mystery, but hey, the blood is fucking pink so who cares about horror? (damn you Andy Warhol and your PopArt influences) But the thing that would scare you the most is the camera, trust me, is the mothershakin' camera.

 Goddammit Ishimaru, are you for real?

 ~Hey, what about a drinking game?
-Read my review again and, everytime i said 'rushed show' you take a shot, be careful to not throw up! hahahah... oh dear.
+Read my review again and, everytime I said 'rushed show' you take a shot, be careful to not throw up! hahahah... oh dear.